Monday Masterclasses

 Overview:

 Perfecting common obstetric and reproduction skills and managing complex reproductive investigations can feel overwhelming to a graduate vet.
+This not-to-be-missed workshop will provide practical insights into managing common obstetric and reproductive cases, taking a tour through management of bull reproductive diseases, approaching challenging caesareans and identifying and managing fetal malformations.

-Includes: Catering and transport
+Includes: Catering

 Number of delegates: 20 delegates